mshea/lazy_gm_tools/5e_monsters/monsters_md/vellso.md

 ### Actions
 - **Multiattack:** The vellso makes two attacks: one with its bite and one with its claws.
 - **Bite:** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 13 (2d8 + 4) piercing damage and the target must succeed on a DC 15 Constitution saving throw or take 13 (3d8) necrotic damage and contract the carrion curse disease (see sidebar).
 - **Claws:** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
-Hit: 11 (2d6 + 4) slashing damage.

-Constitution saving throw or gain one level of exhaustion.
+Hit: 11 (2d6 + 4) slashing damage.<br><br>Constitution saving throw or gain one level of exhaustion.
 If an infected creature succeeds on the saving throw, it no longer gains exhaustion levels each day.
 A second successful save at the end of a long rest cures the disease.
 The abyssal disease resists many efforts at treatment and can only be cured by a greater restoration spell or similar magic.
 A living creature that dies from the effects of carrion curse has a 75% chance of rising again as a blood zombie (see page 393) within 24 hours.